A recently posted piece on TodayChristian.net.came across my feed today.

 Man, I get tired of this You do realize that this question implies that the only reason you aren’t running rampant in the streets is that you think someone is watching?
 It’s like Santa for grownups.
 Don’t you think you can do better for a moral code than ‘better watch out; he sees you when you’re sleeping?’

 To the actual question, I don’t need a god to tell me that treating others badly is wrong.
 I can deduce this using reason and empathy.
-I do the right thing not from hope of reward or fear of punishment, but because it is the right thing.
-Furthermore, without the notion of divine forgiveness, I know that I do, in fact, have to live with my own actions; there is no one to make it all ok.
+I do the right thing, not in the hope of reward or fear of punishment, but because it is the right thing.
+Furthermore, without the notion of divine forgiveness, I know that I do, in fact, have to live with my own actions; there is no one to ‘make it all ok.’
 This is actually such a basic human thing, I can’t believe you’re even asking.
 It tells me that as a Christian, you don’t think self-reflectively about your own ethics.
 I do.

 5. If there is no God, can we do what we want?
 Are we free to murder and rape?
 While good deeds are unrewarded?

 Really?
 See above.
-Let me note here that if belief in a god that watches you and punishes or rewards you is all that’s keeping YOU from murder, rape and pillage, please, keep believing.
-I am happy to say that I require no such exterior ethical nanny, being able to determine for myself that rape and murder are wrong, and the doing good things is rewarding not only to me, but to those around me.
+Let me note here that if belief in a god that watches you and punishes or rewards you is all that’s keeping YOU from murder, rape, and pillage, please, keep believing.
+But understand you have made a very self-damning statement here.
+As an internet meme says “If you are only good because someone is watching you aren’t moral, you’re a psychopath on a leash…” I am happy to say that I require no such exterior ethical nanny, being able to determine for myself that rape and murder are wrong and that doing good things is rewarding not only to me but to those around me.
 I also find it deeply sad that you seem to think the only reward for doing good things comes from a god.

 6. If there is no god, how does your life have any meaning?

 My life has meaning because it is brief and precious.
 My life has meaning because I find meaning, I make meaning.
 I try to celebrate the beauty of life and the world around me and the beauty in others, and I try to make the world better, even if I can only do so in small ways.
 Every suffering alleviated, every mind educated, every harm prevented, every kindness done gives my life meaning.
-I find it equally sad that you need to look to an outside god to find meaning for yourself.
+I find it equally sad that you need to look to an outside god to find meaning for yourself, or that you find the afterlife to be more worthwhile than this one.
+That’s just a recipe for wasting your life, honestly.
+To quote another meme (pithy little things, aren’t they?), “Asking ‘If there is no god what is the meaning of my life” is like asking ‘If there is no master, whose slave should I be?'”
+Go be your own person.
+Yes, it can be scary, that’s why it’s worth doing.

 7. Where did the universe come from?